 My First Credit Card

 I got my first credit card from a credit union right before I went away to college.
-It felt like a right of passage and the limit was only $1,000.
+It felt like a rite of passage.
+The limit was only $1,000.
 I did not foresee myself every using it much.
 Little did I know that I would take it up to the limit and pay it off a couple of times.
-I initially used the card for items for school, like books, etc. I didn't really start getting into trouble with credit cards until after I graduated from college, though.
+I initially used the card for items for school, like books.
+I didn't really start getting into trouble with credit cards until after I graduated from college, though.

 School Loans and More Credit Cards

 Upon graduating from college, I found myself up to my eyeballs in student debt.
-While it was deferred for a while after I graduated (a few months), that was soon over and I had to start making payments that were extremely high.
+While it was deferred for a while after I graduated (a few months), that was soon over, and I had to start making payments that were extremely high.
 I was trying to pay my rent and also pay about $300 a month in student debt.
-I got a job in an office, but my commute was far away, so I used up a lot of money in gas.
-I always felt poor, and felt guilty for any purchase I made that was not absolutely necessary.
+I got a job in an office, but my commute was long, so I used up a lot of money in gas.
+I always felt poor during this time.
+I felt guilty for any purchase I made that was not absolutely necessary.

 Store Credit Cards: One of My Vices